 Home remedies can usually help manage alcohol-induced night sweats.
 Such home remedies may include staying hydrated and keeping the bedroom at a comfortable temperature.

-People with alcohol dependency or intolerance should speak with a doctor.
+It is best that people with alcohol dependency or intolerance speak with a doctor.

-This article covers the possible causes of night sweats and alcohol, including how to manage night sweats after drinking.
-We also look at the first signs of liver damage from alcohol and what cancers may cause night sweats.
+This article covers the possible causes of alcohol-related night sweats, including how to manage night sweats after drinking.
+We also look at the first signs of liver damage from alcohol and when to contact a doctor.

 Alcohol can cause night sweats in several different ways.
-People may sweat more after drinking due to the below reasons.
+People may sweat more after drinking due to the reasons below.

 Effects on the heart and blood vessels

-Alcohol affects the body in many ways, and this includes its effects on the heart.
-It can cause the heart rate to become too fast or the heart rhythm to become irregular.
+Alcohol affects the body in many ways.
+One of the areas it affects is the heart.
+Alcohol can cause the heart rate to quicken or the heart rhythm to become irregular.

 With alcohol intake, the blood vessels in the skin tend to widen when the heart rate speeds up.
 This process is called vasodilation.